hazelcast/hazelcast/docs/sql/02-type-system.md

 ## 1 Supported Types

 Types supported by the Hazelcast Mustang are listed in Table 1.
-Precision is the smallest precision in the type family.

 `OBJECT` is a Hazelcast-specific type representing an object which doesn't match any other type.